-- Polyester fibre filling: One of the popular fillings for a pillow, polyester fibre is soft and provides good support to the body.
+- Polyester fibre filling: One of the most popular fillings for a pillow, polyester fibre is soft and provides good support to the body.
 The degree of firmness of the pillow can be altered by changing the quantity of fibre filling.
-While it is a very versatile and useful material, it has a tendency to absorb heat and trap dust and bacteria and is not recommended for those who have dust allergies.
-It has a short lifespan of about two years only.
+While it is a very versatile and useful material, it tends to absorb heat and trap dust and bacteria and is not recommended for those who have dust allergies.
+It has a short lifespan as it lasts for about two years only.

-- Styrofoam ball filling: Cheaper than other variety of pillows, Styrofoam balls are the tiny white balls which are also filled in bean bags.
-Pillows made up of this material are light and also filled with air, making them adaptable to your body contours easily to provide extra support and cushioning.
+- Styrofoam ball filling: Cheaper than other variety of pillows, styrofoam balls are the tiny white balls that are also filled in bean bags.
+Pillows made up of this material are light and also filled with air, allowing them to adapt to your body contours easily to provide extra support and cushioning.
 However, these pillows are not suitable for extended sleep.

-- Filling of microbeads: These are fine balls which are extremely lightweight and feel like sand when present inside the pillow.
+- Filling of microbeads: These are small, lightweight balls that feel like sand inside the pillow.
 Very soft and smooth, one can move around these pillows easily and quickly.

 - Memory foam pillow: Memory foam pillows are firm and take the shape of your body when slept on.
 They provide good support to the body and reduce body aches and pains.

-- Buckwheat filled pillow: These pillows are filled with buckwheat hull which is stuffed in a cotton bag.
+- Buckwheat filled pillow: These pillows are filled with buckwheat hulls that are stuffed in a cotton bag.
 Buckwheat pillows are organic and decrease the chances of allergies and heat build-up.
-Buckwheat pillows are very durable and can be used for more than a decade as well.
+Buckwheat pillows are durable and can be used for more than a decade.

-- Therapeutic pillow: This pillow is highly recommended by experts for pregnant women.
-The pillow is made up of water which is present inside the polyester pouch and floating memory foam over the water bag.
-This construction provides great support to the head and helps in case of neck pain.
+- Therapeutic pillow: Experts highly recommended this pillow for pregnant women.
+The pillow is made up of water which is present inside the polyester pouch.
+This construction provides excellent support to the head and helps in cases of neck pain.

 - Pillow with organic filling: Organic pillows are filled with natural materials like wool, bamboo, fibre, and kapok.
-These pillows are environmentally friendly, free from chemicals and good for women who have a dust allergy.
-The drawback with organic pillows is that they are not easy to clean and lose their original shape after one use.
+These pillows are environmentally friendly, free from chemicals, and suitable for women who have a dust allergy.
+The drawback of organic pillows is that they are not easy to clean and lose their original shape after one use.

 3. Size of the pillow: